joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 Budgets help you inform others about their spending to proactively manage costs and monitor how spending progresses over time.

 When the budget thresholds you've created are exceeded, notifications are triggered.
-None of your resources are affected and your consumption isn't stopped, however, you can use Budget alerts as a trigger to run Azure Logic Apps, or Functions to automate the shutdown and resize resources.
+None of your resources is affected, and your consumption isn't stopped; however, you can use Budget alerts as a trigger to run Azure Logic Apps or Functions to automate the shutdown and resize resources.
 You can use budgets to compare and track spending as you analyze costs.

 ![](/uploads/azure_budget.png)

-Make sure you have [Azure Budget](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets?WT.mc_id=AZ-MVP-5004796 "Azure Budget") notifications configured to email Product Owners or other Stakeholders once a Resource Group or Subscription reaches a specific threshold.
+Ensure Azure Budget notifications are configured to email Product Owners or other Stakeholders once a Resource Group or Subscription reaches a specific threshold.

 This is set up in the Azure Portal, on the Resource Group under Budgets, and set to email the Application Owner.

 Examples of budgets that could be configured:

-Generally, I recommend that 3 budgets should be configured, to give enough notice:
+Generally, I recommend that three budgets should be configured to give enough notice:

 * 50%
 * 60%